n-hundenborn/diabetes-forecasting/README.md

 ### Manage your python environment
-To install all necessary python packages you can use either `pip` or `pipenv`.
+To install all necessary python packages you can use `pip` or `pipenv`.

 To install pipenv open the terminal (either integrated VS Code or OS-specific) and enter `pip install pipenv`.